 In the last few decades, telematics technology has changed drastically.
 Staying on the leading edge of new telematics features has proven to be a significant competitive advantage.

 So, where is telematics technology headed next?
-In this article, we’ll break down the 4 key changes that will shape the future of telematics:
+In this article, we’ll break down the 4 key changes that will shape the future of fleet telematics:

 - Open marketplaces are replacing proprietary ecosystems

 - Evolving into a business management platform